 Sprinkle the BBQ chops with a little chopped parsley to give them a little freshness and a pop of green color.

-What to serve with Slow Cooker Barbecue Pork Chops
+What to Serve with Slow Cooker BBQ Pork Chops

 I already told you we like these pork chops best served with Idahoan Mashed Potatoes.
-You just can’t beat real potatoes, that are real easy!
+You just can’t beat real potatoes, that is really easy!

 Did you know there are lots of varieties to choose from; Buttery Homestyle®, Butter and Herb, Bacon & Cheddar Chipotle, Roasted Garlic, Four Cheese, and Buttery Golden Secrets!